mrudowski/nxExp/apps/zen-gardens/README.md

 - when `selection` mode we single select tile and see it's options
 - multilevel in the future
 - undo/redo (in memory, last snapshot of state)
+- by clicking on axis label we can fill/erase whole row
+- by clicking on axis cross we can fill/erase all

 ### Phase III
 - working on mobile (touchEvent)